Review: Such A Pretty Smile by Kristi DeMeester

 chelsea peretti ew GIF by Brooklyn Nine-Nine

-This is a passionate, fun, interesting and original YA story that everyone should be reading.
+This is a passionate, fun, interesting and original YA story that everyone should read.
 Maybe everyone already has and I’m late to the party, but still, read it!

 Continue reading “Review: Undead Girl Gang by Lily Anderson”